What is U-Report?

 U-Report Canada is free, confidential, and open to anyone ages 13-24.

-There are more than 16 million U-Reporters in over 85 countries.
+There are more than 28 million U-Reporters in 95 countries.
 Join the community!

 Who is U-Report Canada run by?U-Report Canada is run by UNICEF Canada, with support from our Steering Committee members and U-Report Ambassadors.
-UNICEF Canada would like to extend our gratitude to our Ambassadors, our founding partner, The Students Commission of Canada, our Steering Committee members Boys and Girls Clubs of Canada, First Nations Child and Family Caring Society, Kids Help Phone, YMCA Canada, and to the RBC Foundation for their ongoing contributions and support aligned with RBC Future Launch.
+UNICEF Canada would like to extend our gratitude to our U-Report Ambassadors, and our Steering Committee members: The Students Commission of Canada, BGC Canada, Kids Help Phone, YMCA Canada, Pathways to Education Canada, and Statistics Canada, and to the RBC Foundation for their ongoing contributions and support aligned with RBC Future Launch.

-What is the impact?U-Report Canada influences UNICEF Canada’s work through our domestic program One Youth.
+What is the impact?U-Report Canada influences UNICEF Canada’s work through our domestic advocacy program.
 Results are used in our advocacy with government and policy-makers as well as in various reports and presentations, and UNICEF Canada shares young people’s opinions widely with our network.

 Results from U-Report polls have helped create social, political, and legislative change for young people in Canada.
 Some of the issues and policies impacted by U-Report Canada include: